rohit12crj/Study-Notes/Jenkins/notes.md

 ✅ How will u do RBAC in Jenkins .
 Which plugin will u be using ?

+- Use the Role-Based Authorization Strategy plugin.
+- Define roles like Admin, Developer, and Viewer, and assign permissions for jobs, folders, and builds accordingly.

 ---

 share artifacts between different jobs and different stages in same job in jenkins ?